Wharton pulls strings as Mateta fires Crystal Palace to Conference League crown

 Yeremy Pino struck both posts with a free kick shortly afterwards and Mateta brought a fine save out of Batalla as Palace pushed for a second that in the end they did not need in pursuit of a second major trophy in the club's 120-year history.

-Palace become the third English side in four years to lift the trophy after West Ham United and Chelsea.
+Palace became the third English side in four years to lift the trophy after West Ham United and Chelsea.

 Wednesday's triumph ensured Glasner will leave Palace on a high having announced his departure from Selhurst Park in January following the club's FA Cup and Community Shield wins in 2025.